 Marvel didn’t admit to any wrongdoing, but the case was settled out of court and while the issue is digitally available on Marvel’s website, the image of “Morgana” is obscured from the cover.

 Grant, of course, did eventually run into controversy from her Christian music fans anyway as she started veering into more mainstream pop music territory.
 But the outrage was barely a speed bump for her long career.
-Just last year, Grant’s music hit one billion streams.
-And Doctor Strange went on to save the whole universe in Avengers: Endgame, so it’s really a happy ending across the board.
+Just recently, Grant’s music hit one billion streams.
+And Doctor Strange went on to save the whole universe in Avengers: Endgame.
+So it’s really a happy ending across the board.